 At Quantum Technologies, we believe that absolute protection will come from the quantum world through quantum encryption which will provide unconditional security, regardless of the ingenuity of hackers, the power of government agencies, or the anticipated arrival of quantum computing.

-To build a quantum-resistant environment, we are growing an ecosystem using quantum physics, which includes Quantum Apps to secure Voice, E-mail, and VPN Communications, and our Premium Services to secure Key Infrastructure.
+We are growing an ecosystem using quantum physics to build a quantum-resistant environment, which includes Quantum Apps to secure voice, email, and VPN communications, and our Premium Services to secure critical infrastructures.
 Our commitment is building FOSS (Free Open Source Software) to empower the world to continue evolving securely.

-We explore opportunities worldwide with critical players in quantum research to ensure that the solutions we implement, such as optic fiber and satellite-based QKD (Quantum Key Distribution), are quantum-safe for the long-term protection of data through the quantum era.
+We explore opportunities with global key players in quantum research to make the solutions we implement, such as optic fiber and satellite-based QKD (Quantum Key Distribution), quantum-safe in the long term.

 Today, most people assume that the best way to ensure confidentiality and integrity of communications and underlying data is through encryption, which is an ancient method to secure communication that appeared 2,500 years ago in Greece during Peloponnese Wars (*).

 Even the most modern form of encryption is primarily based on the assumption that the mathematical models used to encrypt are too complex to decode without access to an immense computing power beyond the realms of today’s classical computers.
 One of these methods, knows as the “asymmetrical method” uses two encryption keys, one public and one private.

 Unfortunately, with the advent of massively powerful quantum computers in the next decade, such as those built by IBM or Google, such assumptions will no longer hold.

 Much of today’s encryption will become vulnerable as quantum computers may solve complex optimization problems faster than a single-core classic computer.
 Moreover, encrypted information downloaded today may be decrypted offline in the coming years.